Environment— Environment —

 Assumptions for scenario analysis

-We have selected two scenarios and analyzed their impacts as of 2030 based on reports related to future projections by governments and international organizations such as the IEA “World Energy Outlook.”
-These are the “less than 2℃ scenario” and “more than 4℃ scenario.”
+We have selected two scenarios and analyzed their impacts as of short, medium and long term effects of climate change on the VT Holdings Group finances based on reports related to future projections by governments and international organizations such as latest climate science from the IPCC, the IEA “World Energy Outlook.”
+These are scenarios where temperature rise is limited to 1,5°C to 2°C the “1.5℃ scenario” and scenario with an expected temperature rise of around 4°C “ 4℃ scenario.”

-We also assumed the following worldviews for the “less than 2°C scenario” and “more than 4°C scenario” respectively.
+We also assumed the following worldviews for the “1.5°C scenario” and “4°C scenario” respectively.

 -